 - Restrict by ZIP Code (or ZIP+4 for precise districting)

 - Restrict by State House District

-This feature is currently only available for custom targets and supporters based in the United States.
+This feature is currently available for only custom targets and supporters based in the United States.

 NOTE: If you publish a Targeted Action that includes only custom targets with no regional or district restrictions, you may set the address fields as optional in the Visual Editor.
 If—after publishing that Targeted Action—you then add a regional or district restriction to one or more of the included custom targets, the published page automatically requires address fields, even if the address fields are not configured as required when editing the form.

 If you have selected targets in bulk, you may want to consider manually removing specific individuals or offices.
-For example, you've added "All of Federal Senate" but then wish to exclude a few particular individuals, or members of a specific caucus.
+For example, you've added "All of Federal Senate" but then wish to exclude a few particular individuals or members of a specific caucus.